evenfound/docs-ru/basic-protocol.md

 But factoring in the fact that by no means all modes can physically be situated in the network, their blockchains form blank spots whereby the other nodes when there is a request to restore missing data on calculating the consensus algorithm are forced to lose the computing resource for the request for non-existent data.

-In order to reduce the likelihood of such an outcome and thereby maintain the exchange speed indicators in the network at the required level, it is essential to include in the ranking calculation the accuracy of information *I_o* as a ratio of the number of blank spots in the blockchain to the total amount of information units in it. **As opposed to parameter 3**, this parameter is formed not in relation to the whole network but on the node's own resources.
+In order to reduce the likelihood of such an outcome and thereby maintain the exchange speed indicators in the network at the required level, it is essential to include in the ranking calculation the accuracy of information $I_{0}$ as a ratio of the number of blank spots in the blockchain to the total amount of information units in it. **As opposed to parameter 3**, this parameter is formed not in relation to the whole network but on the node's own resources.

 Formally, it can be considered as a weight multiplicative coefficient with a calculation of the final node ranking.